- What is cancer?

 - Cancer ebooks

 After finding out you have prostate cancer, you may feel shocked, upset, anxious or confused.
 These are normal responses.
 Talk about your treatment options with your doctor, family and friends.
 Ask questions and seek as much information as you need.
 It is up to you as to how involved you want to be in making decisions about your treatment.

-After non-melanoma skin cancer, prostate cancer is the most common cancer among men.
-Each year around 20,000 Australian men are diagnosed.
+After non-melanoma skin cancer, prostate cancer is the most common cancer in Australia.
+In 2010, 19,821 Australian men were diagnosed with prostate cancer.

 Prostate cancer is unusual in that it is slow growing in some men and not a threat, but for others the cancer can be aggressive.
 Cure rates for prostate cancer are improving, however side-effects of treatment may affect your lifestyle including sexual function and continence.

 The best treatment for your prostate cancer depends on your age, general health and the grade and stage of your cancer.
 Although nearly all treatments have side-effects, most can be effectively managed.
 Ask your doctor what side-effects to expect and how best to manage these.